tdjastrzebski/Vincenty-Excel/README.md

 + `NormalizeLon(lon as Double) as Double`
 Normalizes longitude to -180..+180 range.
-+ `NormalizeAzimuth(azimuth as Double, [positiveOnly as Boolean = False]) as Double` Normalizes azimuth to 0..360 range.
-Note: by default input and return values have the same sign.
++ `NormalizeAzimuth(azimuth as Double, [positiveOnly as Boolean = False]) as Double` Normalizes azimuth to 0..360 range. **Note**: by default input and return values have the same sign.

 ## Source code
 Excel workbooks contain unprotected source code.
 In addition, for better change tracking, source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.
 This file is all what is required to add implemented functions to any other Excel workbook.